Everybody’s got stories they remember, stories they tell. And the stories themselves say a lot about the themes of our lives.

 That’s why I’d like for you to join me in The Magnificent Journey.
 This free weekly e-newsletter is a place where small moments become big ideas, where words twist into new meanings, and where simple questions lead to encouraging answers.
 And it’s all to help you gain perspective, shift your thinking and reshape the stories you’re telling about your life.

-Subscribe to The Magnificent Journey by entering your email in the form on this page, then watch your inbox for your weekly email from [email protected].
+Subscribe to The Magnificent Journey by entering your email address in the form on this page, then watch your inbox for your weekly issue.
 I look forward to seeing you there!

 — Minnie Lamberth